Traffic Manager Frequently Asked Questions (FAQ)

 How does Traffic Manager compute the health of a nested endpoint in a parent profile?

 The parent profile doesn't perform health checks on the child directly.
-Instead, the health of the child profile's endpoints are used to calculate the overall health of the child profile.
+Instead, the health of the child profile's endpoints is used to calculate the overall health of the child profile.
 This information is propagated up the nested profile hierarchy to determine the health of the nested endpoint.
 The parent profile uses this aggregated health to determine whether the traffic can be directed to the child.

 The following table describes the behavior of Traffic Manager health checks for a nested endpoint.

-Child Profile Monitor status Parent Endpoint Monitor status Notes
+Child Profile Monitor status | Parent Endpoint Monitor status | Notes |

 Disabled.
-The child profile has been disabled.
-Stopped The parent endpoint state is Stopped, not Disabled.
-The Disabled state is reserved for indicating that you've disabled the endpoint in the parent profile.
+The child profile has been disabled. | Stopped | The parent endpoint state is Stopped , not Disabled .
+The Disabled state is reserved for indicating that you've disabled the endpoint in the parent profile. |

 Degraded.
-At least one child profile endpoint is in a Degraded state.
-Online: the number of Online endpoints in the child profile is at least the value of MinChildEndpoints.
+At least one child profile endpoint is in a Degraded state. |

-CheckingEndpoint: the number of Online plus CheckingEndpoint endpoints in the child profile is at least the value of MinChildEndpoints.
+Online: the number of Online endpoints in the child profile is at least the value of MinChildEndpoints .CheckingEndpoint: the number of Online plus CheckingEndpoint endpoints in the child profile is at least the value of MinChildEndpoints .Degraded: otherwise. |

-Traffic is routed to an endpoint of status CheckingEndpoint.
-If MinChildEndpoints is set too high, the endpoint is always degraded.
+Traffic is routed to an endpoint of status CheckingEndpoint .
+If MinChildEndpoints is set too high, the endpoint is always degraded. |

 Online.
 At least one child profile endpoint is an Online state.
-No endpoint is in the Degraded state.
-See above.
+No endpoint is in the Degraded state. |

 CheckingEndpoints.
-At least one child profile endpoint is 'CheckingEndpoint'.
-No endpoints are 'Online' or 'Degraded' Same as above.
+At least one child profile endpoint is CheckingEndpoint .
+No endpoints are Online or Degraded |

 Inactive.
-All child profile endpoints are either Disabled or Stopped, or this profile has no endpoints.
-Stopped
+All child profile endpoints are either Disabled or Stopped , or this profile has no endpoints. |

-When managing child profiles under a parent profile in Azure Traffic Manager, an issue can occur if you disable and then enable two child profiles simultaneously.
-If there is a brief period when both endpoints are disabled, this can result in the parent profile entering a compromised state.
-To avoid this problem, use caution when making simultaneous changes to child profiles.
-Consider staggering the changes slightly to prevent unintended disruptions to your traffic management configuration.
+When managing child profiles under a parent profile in Azure Traffic Manager, an issue can occur if you simultaneously disable and enable two child profiles.
+If these actions occur at the same time, there might be a brief period when both endpoints are disabled, leading to the parent profile entering a compromised state.

 Next steps: